 The Uyghur are the easternmost branch of the extended family of Turkic peoples who inhabit most of Central Asia.
-Around nine million Uyghurs live in Xinjiang with another 300,000 in Kazakhstan.
+Around ten million Uyghurs live in Xinjiang with another 300,000 in Kazakhstan.
 Despite centuries of domination by China and some racial mingling along the way, the Uyghur remain culturally distinct from the Han Chinese, and many Uyghurs look decidedly un-Chinese – stockily built, bearded, with brown hair and round eyes.
-Although originally Buddhists, the Uyghur have been Muslim for at least a thousand years and Islam remains the focus of their identity in the face of relentless Han penetration.
+Although originally Buddhists, Uyghurs have been Muslim for at least a thousand years and Islam remains the focus of their identity in the face of relentless Han penetration.